Markets mixed after Trump-Biden debate; data lifts China

 On Wall Street, banks, energy companies and stocks that depend on consumer spending had some of the biggest losses.

-The price of oil fell 3.2% on Tuesday, dragging much of the energy sector down with it.
-On Wednesday, U.S. crude fell 40 cents to $38.89 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, gave up 47 cents to $41.09 per barrel.
+The price of oil fell 3.2%, dragging much of the energy sector down with it.
+On Wednesday, U.S. crude fell 20 cents to $39.09 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, gave up 25 cents to $41.31 per barrel.

 Uncertainty over the course of the pandemic and over how it will affect the economy has clouded sentiment, with the benchmark S&P 500 on track to fall 4.7% this month, its worst month since March when the stock market plunged sharply as outbreaks spread in the U.S.